JaideepPrasad/Data-Science/Image Processing/Image Processing Forensics/README.md

 ![image](https://github.com/JaideepPrasad/Data-Science/blob/main/Image%20Processing/Image%20Processing%20Forensics/images/Capture2.PNG?raw=true)<br >

-We normalize the image and try to apply a smoothing filter but the quality of the image doesn't get better.
-From all the above steps (minus the smoothing filter), we cleaned the image well enough to read the licence plate.
+We normalize the image and try to apply a smoothing filter, but the quality of the image doesn't get better.
+From all the above steps (minus the smoothing filter), we cleaned the image well enough to read the license plate.
 ### Extra
-For an electrical engineer like me, this project was a fun way to refresh my fourier skills but also understand different types of filters along with the differnet ways the affect an image.
-For anyone who is interested in filters or even photography, this is a great project as it gives you a lot of insight into the how and why we do what we do, rather that what we should do.
+For an electrical engineer like me, this project was a fun way to refresh my fourier skills but also understand different types of filters along with the different ways the affect an image.
+For anyone who is interested in filters or even photography, this is a great project as it gives you a lot of insight into the how and why we do what we do, rather than what we should do.
 If you plan on picking this project up, be prepared to do some research on how to numerically represent the effects of different filters.